Baby boomers: Protests and riots

 In general, though, no major government was overthrown by the protests and riots of the 1960s; indeed, governments proved rather stable during this turbulent period in history.
 Growing demands for change stimulated resistance to change.
 Frustrated with the lack of revolutionary results despite their protests, which some skeptical observers such as Raymond Aron dismissed as no more than 'psychodrama' and 'street theater', some students became radicalized and opted for violence and even terrorism to achieve their goals.
 Nevertheless, other than publicity they achieved little.
 Doing one's "revolutionary service"—as the joke goes in Peru—did wonders for one's future career, though.
 From Latin America to France, students were aware that the civil service recruited university graduates and in fact, many had a successful career working for the government after leaving radical groups (and in some cases, becoming completely apolitical).
 Governments understood that people became less rebellious as they aged.

-In the United States, among counties that saw only peaceful demonstrations, the chances of the Democratic Party winning elections were unharmed.
+In the United States, protests against American participation in the War in Vietnam shook college campuses and cities across the nation, even though the U.S. Armed Forces were deployed for similar (anti-communist) reasons they were during the Korean War, a conflict that provoked little political headwind.
+This was a time of growing focus on the self and mistrust of authority.
+Young people were no longer interested in military service the way their forebears were.
+Draft evasion grew, and many took to the streets to demand the abolition of conscription, which became a reality.
+Some of these student demonstrations grew violent, with fatal consequences.
+Among counties that saw only peaceful demonstrations, the chances of the Democratic Party winning elections were unharmed.
 But in those that had riots, the Republican Party was able to attract new votes by appealing to the desire for security and stability.
-In fact, the backlash against the civil unrest of the late 1960s and early 1970s was so strong that politicians in the 1990s like Bill Clinton had no choice but to endorse tough policies regarding public security in order to win elections.
+In fact, the backlash against the civil unrest of the late 1960s and early 1970s was so strong that even politicians in the 1990s like Bill Clinton had no choice but to endorse tough policies regarding public security in order to win elections.
+High-profile protestors such as the hippies who confronted the police were the target of public hostility and condemnation.
+Meanwhile, many American university students disapproved of their rebellious peers and concentrated on their studies.

+In Mexico, authorities deployed security forces to quell a youth protest in preparation for the 1968 Summer Olympics in Mexico City.

 As a group, Western left-wing activists and radicals of the 1960s were intellectuals, and this was reflected in the ways their variants of political action and beliefs, primarily drawn from the experience in the classroom rather than on the factory floor.
 Many of these remained in academia and consequently became an unprecedentedly large cadre of cultural and political radicals on campus.